Consulting

 “I am an ER nurse and interact with all sorts of people whom society is unkind to on a daily basis.
 It is part of what has driven me to my work; the desire to provide care at the margins, in a structure that is unkind, unjust and unsatisfactory, I seek opportunities to show individuals that I seen them, their uniqueness and that I care for them.
 Your piece on TAL is one of many that has moved me to inspire me to continue doing the work that I do.
 In particular your thoughts as which pertain your Uncle Bob; I work with many people whose stories are similar to his and, yet, simultaneously completely different, which are not always recognized by our current social structures …You are a marvelously inspiring being.”

-…and from people with lived experience/psychiatric patients & their families
+… from people with lived experience/ patients & their families,

 “I’ve spent most of my 70 years trying to heal and understand the experience of having had a paranoid schizophrenic mother.
 Your book gave me another perspective on probably the biggest sorrow … Thank you for giving me more insight into my mother, into myself, and I’m grateful to both you and your uncle…”